-The Steady State is a state where the workload-dependent performance becomes relatively time invariant.
+The Steady State is a state where the workload-dependent performance is relatively time invariant.

-It is important that the test data be gathered during a time window when the device is in Steady State (or during the Steady State Window), for two primary reasons:
+It is important that the test data be gathered during a Steady State Measurement Window when the device is in Steady State, for two primary reasons:

-- To ensure that a device's initial performance (FOB or other peak) will not be reported as "typical", since this is transient behavior and not a meaningful indicator of the device's performance during the bulk of its operating life. - 2) To enable test sponsors and reviewers to observe and understand trends.
+- 1) To ensure that a device's initial performance (FOB or other peak) will not be reported as "typical", since this is transient behavior and not a meaningful indicator of the device's performance during the bulk of its operating life. - 2) To enable test sponsors and reviewers to observe and understand trends.
 For example, oscillations around an average are "steady" in a sense, but might be a cause for concern.

-Accordingly, the DUT shall achieve steady state wherein the linear least squares best-fit curve for five consecutive 30 minute Rounds does not exceed a \pm 10% deviation from average IOPS of the five Rounds and the slope of linear least squares best-fit curve over the 5 Rounds does not exceed 10 %.
+Accordingly, the DUT shall achieve steady state wherein the linear least squares best-fit curve for five consecutive 30 minute Rounds does not exceed a ± 10% deviation from average IOPS of the five Rounds and the slope of linear least squares best-fit curve over the 5 Rounds does not exceed 10 %.
 This steady state determination procedure is referred to as the 5 Rounds Steady State Determination.